Working with gauges

 Right click on the radial gauge, click Re-visualize, and then select Linear Gauge.

-The control turns into a linear gauge.
-Depending on the dimensions of the control, the scale of the linear gauge will be oriented horizontally or vertically.
+This turns it into a linear gauge.
+Depending on its dimensions, the scale of the linear gauge will be oriented horizontally or vertically.
 This is because the gauge scale's Orientation property is set to Auto by default.

-You can access the properties of a gauge scale from the Main \ COMMON section of the Properties window.
+You can access the properties of a gauge scale from the Main tab in the Properties window.

-The Sweep Angle property is an angle in degrees representing the length of the arc.
-For example, to produce the semicircular radial gauge shown at the beginning of this article, set the sweep angle to 180 degrees.
+The Sweep Angle property is an angle representing the length of the arc and is measured in degrees.
+For example, to produce the semi-circular radial gauge shown at the beginning of this article, set the sweep angle to 180 degrees.